T

 Destination-specific money tips

-• While Banff townsite has ATMs, using them at independent shops or gas stations outside the main tourist areas might incur higher fees.
+• While Banff townsite has ATMs, using them at independent shops or outside major banks can incur higher fees.
+Use your bank's ATM if possible.

-• Groceries are surprisingly expensive in Banff due to its remote location; consider stocking up on some non-perishables before arriving if on a tight budget.
+• Groceries can be surprisingly expensive in Banff due to its remote location; consider stocking up on non-perishables before arriving if driving.